-So whether it’s drawing pictures to explain procedures or setting up payment plans, we take the time to make sure you understand all your options and are comfortable in choosing the ones that work best for you!
+So whether it’s drawing pictures to explain procedures or explaining your payment options, we take the time to make sure you understand all your options and are comfortable in choosing the ones that work best for you.

 Regular Dental Hygiene/Cleaning – We recommend routine teeth cleaning every 6 months as an important part of maintaining healthy teeth and gums.
 During these appointments, we remove tartar, plaque and stains that build up on your teeth over time and lead to tooth decay and gum disease.

 Sealants – Dental sealants are thin coatings that are painted on to the biting surfaces of the back teeth.
 Acting as a barrier to cavities, the sealants protect the teeth in these vulnerable areas by “sealing out” food, plaque and bacteria that can cause decay.

 Fluoride Treatment – Applying fluoride to the teeth can prevent cavities and decay by strengthening the enamel.
 Fluoride treatments make teeth more resistant to acid attacks from sugars and bacteria.

 Gum Disease Treatment – Depending on the severity of the gum disease, we work to prevent onset progression, and create a treatment plan that’s right for you.
 Gum disease treatment may include deep cleaning (scaling and root planing) to control bacterial growth or, if necessary, surgery to restore supportive tissues.

 Bite Correction/Protection – If your upper and lower teeth are not well aligned, they may be harder to clean, leading to gum disease.
 Various methods we use to re-align teeth include reconstructing, replacing, and reshaping them.
 If your teeth need protection from nighttime grinding, we can also custom-make acrylic mouth guards to wear at night.